<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 Quick Summary

-Goal: READ-ONLY exploration of existing features and logic — understand how code works without making changes.
+Goal: READ-ONLY exploration — understand how code works, zero changes.

 Workflow: